thhaase/R_Netflix_history_script/README.md

 -------

-- I used most of the plots from [Saúl Buentello](shorturl.at/enFWZ)
+- I used most of the plots from [Saúl Buentello](shorturl.at/enFWZ) so he takes most of the credit.

 - I use Linux Mint, I have no Idea if the script will work on your PC